-We closely followed the included directions and prepared each pair of safety glasses by thoroughly cleaning their lenses.
-This is an important step, because it ensures there is no dirt or oily residue on the lenses, which could affect how well the HydroTac Bifocals adhere to our glasses.
+We carefully followed the included directions and prepared each pair of safety glasses by thoroughly cleaning their lenses.
+This is a major step because it ensures there is no dirt or oily residue on the lenses, which could affect how well the HydroTac Bifocals adhere to our glasses.

 With the construction of the new Neoptx production facility and increased material costs, there has been a slight price increase to vendors.
 Safety Glasses USA has leveraged its volume purchasing power to keep our prices as low as possible.
 The new price of $9.25 is only a $0.75 increase from the previous model!

 If the HydroTac Bifocals are too large for the lenses on which you wish to install them, you can trim them down with sharp scissors.
-It’s recommended you trim the bottom, curved portion of the HydroTac Bifocal Lens, not the straight, top portion.
+It’s recommended you trim the bottom, curved portion of the HydroTac Bifocal Lens, not the straight, upper part.

 If you have a job where you’re always working above your head, which causes you to tilt your head back when using traditional bifocals, you can install the HydroTac Bifocals to the top of your lenses.
 This will allow you to use the magnification of the HydroTac Lenses without having to tilt your head back.
 Just make sure you install the HydroTac Bifocals upside down, so the round portion of the Bifocal is facing the top of the eyewear lens.